jaskcodes/jaskcodes/README.md

 -->
 I'm Jaskirat Kaur, a [Computer Science/Public Policy](https://capp.uchicago.edu/) grad student at the University of Chicago 🎓

+- I am currently working as a Data Science Intern with [Invenergy](https://invenergy.com/) where I am improving the wind power forecasts using prediction intervals and tree based models like Random Forest and XGBoost.
-- I'm currently working as an AI Research Assistant with [Center for Applied AI, Booth School of Business](https://www.chicagobooth.edu/research/center-for-applied-artificial-intelligence) where I am prompt engineering LLMs to interact with and assess the performance of AI Math Tutors.
+- I worked as an AI Research Assistant with [Center for Applied AI, Booth School of Business](https://www.chicagobooth.edu/research/center-for-applied-artificial-intelligence) where I built a pipeline for LLMs to interact with and assess the performance of AI Math Tutors.
 I also developed a Python package for an interactive [online baking assistant](http://cookies-ui.s3-website-us-east-1.amazonaws.com/home).

 - I also worked as a Data Science intern with [deep_dive](https://dive.ai/) on Financial sector and FMCG projects
 ## Past Projects